Regge spectral generator and form factors from hard exclusive amplitudes in holographic QCD

 The generator $G(\alpha,\lambda)$ is the Poisson-weighted coherent sum of an infinite tower of amplitudes, where $\lambda$ represents the average parton multiplicity above the minimal valence configuration and $\alpha$ is a linear Regge trajectory.
 Each fixed-twist amplitude $f_\tau$ contains a finite product of poles associated with the confining spectrum and exhibits the scaling behavior $f_\tau \sim 1/t^{\tau-1}$, while the sum over the twist tower reorganizes these contributions into a closed-form meromorphic function of the Regge variable $\alpha$.

-The resulting Mittag--Leffler expansion represents the sum of finite pole products as an infinite sequence of poles at $\alpha=S+n$, corresponding to the radial excitation spectrum for arbitrary spin.
-The pole positions are independent of the Poisson parameter $\lambda$, which enters only through the residues, implying that the Regge spectrum is invariant under continuous \mbox{$\lambda$-deformations}.
+The spectral sum obtained from the Mittag--Leffler expansion represents an infinite sequence of poles at $\alpha=S+n$, corresponding to the radial excitation spectrum for arbitrary spin.
+The pole positions are independent of the Poisson parameter $\lambda$, which enters only through the residues, implying that the Regge spectrum is invariant under continuous $\lambda$-deformations.

-The spectral generator also provides a compact analytic representation of physical form factors, where the Regge spectrum determines the pole structure and the Poisson parameter controls their relative weights, with the leading behavior governed by the minimal twist component.
-The complex interference pattern observed in the pion form factor in the time-like domain is naturally explained by the coherent superposition of Regge pole amplitudes encoded in the spectral generator, providing a direct and quantitative link between its analytic structure and observable features.
+The spectral generator provides a compact analytic representation of physical form factors, where the Regge spectrum determines the pole structure and the Poisson parameter controls their relative weights, with the leading behavior governed by the minimal twist component.
+This establishes a direct and quantitative link between the analytic structure and observable features.
+The coherent sum of twist amplitudes also yields a compact analytic representation of quark and gluon distributions.